the-bionic/sezzle-js/modals/README.md

 - Identify 75-100 merchants for a test batch.
 - Pull a report of the merchants' original versions in case we need to roll back.
 - Format the list of UUIDs as an array.
-- In `widget-server/deploy/production.deploy.yaml`, write a CRON job to update the applicable version(s), using the UUID array as the "include" list for the job.
+- In `widget-server/internal/batch`, write a CRON job to update the applicable version(s), using the UUID array as the "include" list for the job.
+	- You will need to list the job name in `widget-server/main.go`.
 - Open a merge request and reach out to someone with Approver access to review and merge.
 - Once the job is merged to Production, go to <a href="https://deploy.sso.sezzle.com/jobs" target="_blank">https://deploy.sso.sezzle.com/jobs</a>, find the job name, and click Run Job.
 - Manually review these merchants to confirm the update was successful and widgets are still working as expected, following the same checklist as well.